-This will occur immediately after examination-in-chief, it can occur when a witness is “tendered for cross-examination.”
-This arises when the party calling a witness does not wish to ask that witness any question themselves, but nevertheless calls the witness so that he/she can be sworn and then cross-examined if the other party chooses.
-This is a matter that is discussed between counsel before the trial starts.
+Cross-examination takes place after examination-in-chief, or when a witness is ‘tendered’ for cross-examination.
+This happens when the party calling the witness does not wish to ask that witness any question themselves, but calls the witness so that he/she can be sworn in and cross-examined by the other party if it wishes.
+This will be an issue for discussion between counsel before the trial starts.

 Who can cross-examine?

-A witness can be cross-examined by the opponent of the party calling the witness and any other party to the proceedings, e.g. co-defendants.
+A witness can be cross-examined by the ‘other side’, ie. the opponent of the party calling the witness, and any other party to the proceedings, eg. any co-defendants.
 You cannot cross-examine your own witness unless he/she has been declared hostile by the judge.
-Cross-examination can be by counsel or the party in person, subject to three wide ranging exceptions in the Youth Justice and Criminal Evidence Act 1999.
+Cross-examination can be conducted by counsel, or the opposing party if they are not legally represented.

-Section 36 YJCEA 1999-Any other witnesses at the discretion of the court
+- Any other witnesses at the discretion of the court (section 36).

 Who may be cross-examined?